-- A Commissioning Framework to support the priorities for PFCC Commissioning - Engagement in Value for Money benchmarking such as is conducted by HMICFRS - Implementation of a Corporate Governance Framework for Voice for Victims and Witnesses - Internal and External Audits of Voice for Victims and Witnesses - To supplement the JIAC meetings, workshops are held during the year to focus on key areas of risk or internal control and supplement the lead member approach. - A Joint Assistant Chief Officer has been appointed to lead the Enabling Services Programme and to provide strategic leadership of support services across Fire and Policing.
+- A Commissioning Framework to support the priorities for PFCC Commissioning - Engagement in Value for Money benchmarking such as is conducted by HMICFRS - Implementation of a Corporate Governance Framework for Voice for Victims and Witnesses - Internal and External Audits of Voice for Victims and Witnesses - To supplement the JIAC meetings, workshops are held during the year to focus on key areas of risk or internal control and supplement the lead member approach. - An Enabling Services Board provides a structured approach to managing and monitoring collaboration opportunities between Fire and Policing. - A Joint Assistant Chief Officer leads the Enabling Services programme and provides strategic leadership of support services across Fire and Policing. - A collaboration agreement is in place in line with the Home Office Financial Management Code of practice.